magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 ---

-# Simple implementation of AI agent in Python
+# Minicline: Implementation of AI agent in Python

 Cline is a popular coding companion agent that integrates with VSCode.
 It works well for software engineering tasks, but is complex and has many dependencies, including VSCode itself.